top of page

 To The Internal Libraries

-Now on view at the National Library, Jerusalem,
+The National Library, Jerusalem,

-August 2025 - February 2026
+August 2025 -May 2026

 The invisible network of trajectories, which for over 60 years carried millions of books from the basement of the National Library on Givat Ram to those awaiting them in the reading rooms, is revealed in the video installation by artist Hadassa Goldvicht, which captures the overall experience of the Library.
 Like a Russian nesting doll that contains within it a series of increasingly smaller dolls, “To the Internal Libraries” contains not only the previous incarnation of the National Library of Israel, but also its personal, physical and spiritual incarnation in the present, and even those awaiting us in the future.